ilgrad/pylearn-epac/doc/source/tutorials.rst

 Design your own plug-in
 =======================

-Design your own machine learning algorithm as a plug-in in epac tree.
+Design your own machine learning algorithm as a plug-in in EPAC tree.

 ::